z3ntu/Schaukuchl/README.md

 # Schaukuchl
-This is an application for a Restaurant called "Schaukuchl" in Vienna.
+This is an Android app for a Restaurant called "Schaukuchl" in Vienna.

 ## Features
 * Display the current menu!